caiquedegaspari/Teste-mz-group/README.md

 6 step was code the first rules inside the parseTextFromSalesFile use case, rules to prepare the data to be sent to api, and write tests to it.

-7 step was create the repositories functionalities and add SalesHistory Entity test
+7 step was create the repositories functionalities and add SalesHistory Entity test.

+8 step was to create controller/usecase/repository structure in api to listSales ordering by seller.

+9 Step was setup all front end pages/components/services, do api conections and add styling to components and pages.